Mediterranean monk seal: Recent sightings

 On 10 April 2016, a monk seal was spotted and photographed by a group of foreign exchange students and local bio-engineers in a creek in Manavgat District in Turkey's southern Antalya Province.
 According to the scientists involved in local projects to protect the animals, this was the first ever documented sighting of a monk seal swimming in a river.
 Possible reasons for the animal's appearance included better opportunities for hunting, as well as higher salinity levels due to lower water levels.

 On 26 April 2016, two monk seals were spotted at the municipal baths area of Paphos, Cyprus.

 On 18 October 2016, a monk seal was captured on video around Gulf of Kuşadası.

 On 3 November 2016, a monk seal was spotted at the coast of Gialousa in Cyprus.

 On 13 June 2017, a specimen was spotted and photographed by a group of fishermen off the coasts of Tricase in the south of Italy.

 In early 2018 a mother and her pup were spotted around Paphos Harbour in Cyprus.

 In November 2018, a young monk seal was spotted at the coast of Karavostasi in Cyprus, only to be found dead at the same area a few days later.

 On 15 March 2019, a monk seal was spotted and photographed by a group of citizens at a marina in Kuşadası.

 On 20 July 2019, a monk seal was spotted in Protaras bay area in Cyprus.

 On 27 January 2020, a young monk seal was recovered dead from Torre San Gennaro in Apulia.

 On 15 December 2020, a monk seal was spotted and videotaped while seated on a sunlounger in Samos Island, Greece.

 On 24 July 2021, a previously rescued and rehabilitated monk seal nicknamed "Kostis" was found dead in the waters of the Cycladic islands.
 MOm, the Hellenic Society for the Study and Protection of the Monk Seal reported that the seal had been executed at close range with a spear gun.
-Additionally, MOm pledged a €18,000 bounty for any evidence that “will lead to the arrest of the person(s) responsible for the killing of the seal, known as Kostis.”
+Additionally, MOm pledged a €18,000 bounty for any evidence that "will lead to the arrest of the person(s) responsible for the killing of the seal, known as Kostis."

+On 24 April 2023, a large monk seal was spotted at Korakonisi, Zakynthos in Greece.
+It stayed on the surface for around a minute observing onlookers and then dived and was not seen again on that day.